reahl/reahl/reahl-doc/doc/tutorial/install-ubuntu.rst

 The first two of these packages (libxml2-dev and libxslt-dev) are used by some of our testing infrastructure, and sqlite is the database used by the tutorial examples.

+Installing chromedriver (below) is not necessary for a first installation or to follow the tutorial.
+(We just include the instructions for completeness.)

-Remember to go back and :ref:`install Reahl itself in a virtualenv <install-reahl-itself>`!
+The next step is to :ref:`install Reahl itself in a virtualenv <install-reahl-itself>`.

 Chromedriver
 ------------